-Each Compound supports construction activities different to the others.
-Each Compound requires supervisory and engineering staff located immediately adjacent to the works to directly manage all aspects of the works including Workplace Health and Safety (WHS) requirements.
-Surface workers and subsurface workers are always segregated in their on-site facilitates due to the difference in nature of their works and the significant controls to strictly manage underground employees.
+- Each compound supports construction activities different to the others: - Civil / Roads Compound supports southern roadworks, piling and excavation works ad land bridge construction. - Cut and Cover compound supports the construction of the Bulleen Cut and Cover tunnel structure and Ventilation Building. - Each compound requires supervisory and engineering staff located immediately adjacent to the works to directly manage all aspects of the works including WHS requirements. - Surface workers and subsurface workers are always segregated in their on-site facilitates due to the difference in nature of their works and the significant controls to strictly manage underground employees.